 We are thrilled that you have been admitted to pursue your graduate study as a member of our vibrant intellectual community.
 As you evaluate your options, we encourage you to learn more about this exciting place – not just your own program, but the graduate community across campus, as well as Hyde Park and the city of Chicago.
 To that end, we have compiled some resources for you that we hope you will find useful.
-Your department or school will provide you with information particular to that program, including admitted students’ events and how to accept your offer of admission.
+Your department or school will provide you with information specific to that program, including admitted students’ events and how to accept your offer of admission.
 Here we invite you to connect with us and learn about living, learning, and thriving at UChicago.